bytebox-forge/voice-stack/CONNECTION-TROUBLESHOOTING.md

 **Common Solutions:**

 **A) Ensure You're Using the Latest Version:**
-- The latest version (June 15, 2025) includes a completely redesigned Element Web configuration
+- The latest version (June 15, 2025) completely replaces the Element Web container with an nginx-based alternative
-- The new version uses a custom entrypoint that directly starts nginx instead of the default entrypoint
+- The new approach downloads Element Web directly from GitHub releases
 - Pull the latest version from the repository and redeploy your stack

 **B) Check Environment Variables:**